JioTV-Go/jiotv_go/docs/usage/usage.md

 jiotv_go update
 ```

+**Options:**

+- `--version, -v`: Never use this flag, unless you know what you are doing.
+This will update JioTV Go to the specified version.
+This is useful for testing new features before release or to downgrade to a previous version.
+Supports all JioTV Go version above v3.0.0.

 ## 4. EPG Command

 The `epg` command helps you to manage the EPG feature of JioTV Go.